hashicorp/nomad/website/source/docs/index.html.markdown

 Welcome to the Nomad documentation!
 This documentation is more of a reference guide for all available features and options of Nomad.
-If you're just getting started with Vault, please start with the [introduction and getting started guide](/intro/index.html) instead.
+If you're just getting started with Nomad, please start with the [introduction and getting started guide](/intro/index.html) instead.